Optimizing resource efficiencies for scalable full-stack quantum computers: ALGORITHMIC PARAMETERS

 \subsection{First-order phase transition between concatenation levels}

-The transition from the $k$ to $k+1$ levels of concatenation in the error correction seen in Fig.~\ref{Fig:P_C-map}b are analogous to a first-order phase transition.
-Suppose one increases the depth of the calculation $D_{\rm L}$ for a given concatenation level, $k$.
+The transition from the $k$ to $k+1$ levels of concatenation in the error correction seen in Fig.~\ref{Fig:P_C-map}b is analogous to a first-order phase transition.
+To understand why, suppose one increases the depth of the calculation $D_{\rm L}$ for a given concatenation level $k$.
 To maintain the calculation's metric of ${\cal M}_0$, one must reduce the error probability per gate operation, $\perror$ in Eq.~(\ref{Eq:eta_vs_T}), by reducing $T_{\rm qb}$ and increasing $A$.
 Doing this will cause $P_{\rm C}$ to diverge at a finite value of $D_{\rm L}$, because $\perror$ remains finite when $T_{\rm qb}\to 0$ and $A\to\infty$, but $P_{\rm C}$ diverges.
-Shortly before this divergence occurs, this power consumption become more than the power consumption if one allowed larger $\perror$, but added a concatenation level.
-Thus the transition occurs when the minimum $P_{\rm C}$ for $k$-levels of error correction exceeds the minimum $P_{\rm C}$ for $(k+1)$-levels of error correction.
-This is analogous to a first-order phase transition, such as the the liquid-gas transition, which occurs when the energy of two phases cross.
+Shortly before this divergence occurs, this power consumption becomes more than the power consumption if one allowed larger $\perror$, but added a concatenation level.
+Thus, the transition occurs when the minimum $P_{\rm C}$ for $k$ levels of error correction exceeds the minimum $P_{\rm C}$ for $(k+1)$ levels of error correction.
+This is analogous to a first-order phase transition, such as the liquid-gas transition, which occurs when the energies of two phases cross.

-Eq.~(\ref{Eq:metric_logical}) tells us that the maximum calculation size ---i.e.~largest ${\cal N}_{\rm L}$, where ${\cal N}_{\rm L}$ is defined above Eq.~(\ref{Eq:metric_logical})--- for a given metric ${\cal M}$, concatenation level, $k$, and error probability $\perror < \pthr$, is
+Eq.~(\ref{Eq:metric_logical}) tells us that the maximum calculation size ---i.e.,~largest ${\cal N}_{\rm L}$, where ${\cal N}_{\rm L}$ is defined above Eq.~(\ref{Eq:metric_logical})--- for a given metric ${\cal M}$, concatenation level $k$, and error probability $\perror < \pthr$, is

 where the second line is a small $\pthr$ approximation, using the fact that $\pthr = 2\times10^{-5} \ll 1$.